Giskard-AI/giskard/docs/giskard_hub/compare_models/index.md

-# ⚖️ Compare models
+# ⚖️ Compare Models

 Comparing different models enables you to:
-* At prototyping time, **choose the best model** amongst various candidates with different LLM prompts, LLM providers, hyperparameters, etc.
+* At prototyping time, **choose the best model** among various candidates with different LLM prompts, LLM providers, hyperparameters, etc.
-* At production time, decide to **promote** a new model version against the running model in production
+* At production time, decide whether to **promote** a new model version over the running model in production.

-Building great test suite is key to be able to compare models.
+Building a great test suite is key to being able to compare models.
 With Giskard, you can:
-* Run the same test suite for different **models**: this is useful to compare different models
+* Run the same test suite for different **models**: this is useful for comparing different models.
-* Run the same test suite for different **datasets**: this useful to monitor your model with different batch of examples
+* Run the same test suite for different **datasets**: this is useful for monitoring your model with different batches of examples.

 ![Comparison](../../assets/comparison.png)

-➡️ To compare models or datasets with the same test suite, just click on compare button after creating a test suite.
+➡️ To compare models or datasets with the same test suite, just click on the compare button after creating a test suite.

-> 💡 Try in live with our Hugging Face space: [here](https://giskardai-giskard.hf.space/main/projects)
+> 💡 Try it live with our Hugging Face space: [here](https://giskardai-giskard.hf.space/main/projects)